smthzch/MNIST_MVNBayes/README.md

 Usage can be seen in train.R

-The MVN bayes classifier obtains ~93.7% accuracy on a test seet.
+The MVN bayes classifier obtains ~93.7% accuracy on a test set.